Difference between Risk and Risk Event

 Incidentally, the purpose of bowtie analysis is to capture the flow of safety events, such as shown above.
 Whereas a bowtie commonly lists a “Top Event”, Risk Event might be more to the point.

-In any case, Top Events are isolated to being used in bowtie analysis, whereas a risk event can be used in any risk management activity.
+In any case, Top Events are isolated to being used in the bowtie analysis, whereas a risk event can be used in any risk management activity.

 Related Articles on Using Bowtie Analysis in Aviation SMS